awsdocs/amazon-ec2-user-guide/doc_source/storage-optimized-instances.md

 ## Release Notes<a name="storage-instance-release-notes"></a>
 + You must launch storage optimized instances using an HVM AMI\.
 For more information, see [Linux AMI Virtualization Types](virtualization_types.md)\.
-+ You must launch I3 instances using an Amazon EBS\-backed AMI\.
-+ The following are requirements for `i3.metal` instances:
++ The following are requirements for I3en and `i3.metal` instances:
   + NVMe drivers must be installed\.
 EBS volumes are exposed as [NVMe block devices](nvme-ebs-volumes.md)\.
   + Elastic Network Adapter \([ENA](enhanced-networking-ena.md)\) drivers must be installed\.